Megaphone Chart Pattern Success Rate – Case Study

 No, the Coil pattern is the symmetrical triangle, and the megaphone pattern is the reverse symmetrical triangle.

-Swing as well as day trading both capitalize on volatility.
+Swing and day trading both capitalize on volatility.
 Single direction has always been a suitable path that long-term investors want to trade.

-To successfully trade various patterns, our course on day trading will be helpful.
+Our day trading course will help you successfully trade various patterns.
 It is better to trade around the trend lines in a volatile way.
-All based on one style, while hitting angular support, it’s best to go long.
-Also, while hitting angular resistance, go short.
+Based on one style, it’s best to go long when hitting angular support.
+Also, when hitting angular resistance, go short.

 A significant part of technical analysis is trend lines.
 This results in swing and day traders profiting from the change of a broadening formation.

 Up to 2 weeks, Swing trading holds overnight.
 It all has to do with one risk management.
 Technical pointers are in place to assist one in and out of trades as soon as possible.
 The trend lines can be used as entry and exit points and stop losses.
-The broadening of megaphone patterns indicates the potential to profit is higher.
+The broadening of megaphone patterns indicates a higher profit potential.
 This can also be indicative that the potential for loss is more elevated.

 Thus, there’s a need to trade with effective risk management.
 Use the technical pointers to self-advantage.
 The small candlestick 2 to 3 patterns are also helpful.
 The combination of these can provide great entries as well as exits.